I-M-Iqbal/I-M-Iqbal.github.io/content/blog/Kier-Starmer-and-genocide.md

 Following a further referendum, SAO Krajina, a majority of Serbs voted in favour of attaching the region to Serbia and staying in the SFRY.
 A week later, the majority of Croats voted in a seperate referendum to leave the SFRY.
 By the Summer of 1991, the war had begun.
 From September the armed forces of the SFRY intervened in this war on behalf of the Serbs and by the end of the year, the armed forces of the SFRY and Serb forces controlled a third of Croat territory.
 Despite a UN peace plan, peaceful attempts to resolve the conflict failed and following military operations by the Croats they succeeded in regaining some territory with the remainder slowing reintergrating into Croatia from 1996-8.

 Croatia alleges that several types of act by Serbia in occupied territory  violated the genocide convention.
-This post focuses on the arguments related to provision of food to the civilian population.
+This post focuses on the arguments related to provision of food to the civilian population and how this is relevant to Israel barring entry of humanitarian aid into Gaza causing famine and starvation[^14]

 Serbia made counterclaims alleging Serbs has also been subjected to acts that violate the genocide convention.
 The Serbian arguments are not discussed in detail because they are not relevant to this post but you cam find the verbatim records of their arguments here: https://www.icj-cij.org/case/118.
 As mentioned above, there will be a future post about this case, the Bosnian Genocide case and why some scholars argue that the test applied to establish whether genocide took place in these cases is incorrect.

 ## Croatia argument about deportations and conditions of life calculated to bring about the physical destruction of the group:

 Croatia argued that Serbia created conditions calculated to bring about physical destruction of Croats in occupied territory.[^6] Article II (c) of the Genocide Convention states' deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part' is an act capable of meeting the definition of genocide is the other elements of the definition are met.[^7]

-Starmer in particular, argued that Serbia's de-facto army and Serb forces committed genocide and this is attributable to Serbia under international law.
-In the alternative he stated that Serbia has a  responsibility to prevent genocide in the territory it controlled, and it failed to do so.
+Starmer argued that Serbia's de-facto army and Serb forces committed genocide and this is attributable to Serbia under international law.
+In the alternative he argued Serbia has a  responsibility to prevent genocide in the territory it controlled, and it failed to do so.
 In addition he argued that Serbia participated in a conspiracy, was complicit in or attempt to commit genocide, all of which violate the Genocide Convention.

 With regard to conditions of life calculated to bring about the physical destruction of the group, he stated: